emberjs/guides/source/concepts/naming-conventions.md

 its model.

 You can treat the `Ember.ArrayController` as if it was the model itself.
-This has two major benefits:

-* You can replace the controller's model at any time without having to directly notify the view of the change.
+The benefit of this is that you can replace the controller's model at any time without having to directly notify templates and components of the change.
-* The controller can provide additional computed properties or view-specific state that do not belong in the model layer.
-This allows a clean separation of concerns between the view, the controller and the model.

 The template can iterate over the elements of the controller: